Click on the links within this brief

 Bad news was not reported in the press but on the 27 August 1943 this brief item was published in the Hull Daily Mail after Wolfhound returned to service:

-was an Admiralty tug engaged in the laying of the PLUTO "pipeline under the ocean" which
+was a 3,200 HP Admiralty Rescue Tug engaged in the laying of the PLUTO "pipeline under the ocean" which

 carried oil across the seabed beneath the English Channel to the